RotemBorenstein/AI-Search-Algorithms-Harry-Potter-themed-Problem-Solving/README.md

 - Logical inference rules
 - Planning with incomplete information

-### HW3: Stochastic Task
+### Part 3: Stochastic Task
-Building on HW1, this assignment extends the wizard-horcrux problem to a stochastic environment where:
+Building on part 1, this assignment extends the wizard-horcrux problem to a stochastic environment where:
 - Death eaters move probabilistically along their paths
 - Horcruxes can randomly change locations
 - Points are awarded for destroying horcruxes and deducted for hazards